In SQL Server, the TRUNCATE command is often faster than the DELETE command for several key reasons:

 Table Structure and Indexes:

-removes all rows and resets the table to its initial state, including deallocating the data pages and resetting any identity columns to their seed value (if applicable).
-It does not affect the structure or the schema of the table (e.g., indexes, constraints remain intact).DELETE
+TRUNCATEremoves all rows and resets the table to its initial state, including deallocating the data pages and resetting any identity columns to their seed value (if applicable).
+It does not affect the structure or the schema of the table (e.g., indexes, constraints remain intact).DELETEcan affect the indexes since it removes rows and potentially requires them to be reorganized.

 -